 Students accepted into the program can transfer up to nine (9) credit hours from previous graduate work from a regionally accredited institution of higher education.
-A maximum of nine graduate credit hours may be transferred subject to the discretion of the faculty, program, executive director, and dean.
+A maximum of nine graduate credit hours may be transferred subject to the discretion of the faculty, department chair, and dean.